-If you will set traps and/or snares, and you HAVE PREVIOUSLY taken a trapper education course through a different venue (another state wildlife management agency or an NMDGF-approved, non-state entity), you are required to take the "New Mexico Furbearer Law and Species Identification Course" found in the Trapper Education section on our licensing website.
+If you will set traps and/or snares, and you HAVE PREVIOUSLY taken a trapper education course through a different venue (another state wildlife management agency or an NMDGF-approved, non-state entity), you are required to take the "New Mexico Furbearer Law and Species Identification Course" through your NMDGF account at https://onlinesales.wildlife.state.nm.us.
 To determine whether a trapper education course is approved, contact the NMDGF Trapper Education Program: 505-257-8701.
 The New Mexico Furbearer Law and Species Identification Course focuses specifically on the regulations that must be followed in New Mexico, and you must successfully pass a course quiz before a license can be purchased.
 After the quiz, you will be asked for the Trapper Education Number you received from the NMDGF-approved course you previously completed.
 If you do not have that number, please email Nicholas.Forman@dgf.nm.gov to receive verification of your previous trapper education course.
-21